Calendar icon January 29, 2025

 Services

 This section should describe the property management services the company plans to offer, such as leasing, maintenance, and rent collection.
-Depending on the jurisdiction, legal compliance and documentation services may be relevant as well.
+Depending on the jurisdiction, legal compliance and documentation services may be relevant to property management associations as well.
 This section should also discuss the pricing strategy for these services.

-This section should describe the company's marketing plan and sales strategy, including how it plans to attract and retain clients.
+Your go-to-market section should describe the company's marketing and sales strategy, including how it plans to attract and retain clients.
 It should also discuss any advertising or promotional campaigns the company plans to undertake.
 Promotions could include paid advertising in print and on websites, social media marketing, radio advertising, SEO marketing, and more.

 Here, it’s important to document your marketing channels (organic online, targeted online, print advertising, professional networking) as well as ongoing sales and marketing programs.